danieljakots/mownitoring/README.md

 # Status

-It's still a WIP, it doesn't run yet.
+It's still a WIP.
+It does run, but it doesn't have all the features that will make it nice to use.